New Cars Vs. Used Cars

 Advantages of New Cars

 Some buyers find the new car smell intoxicating and would never consider buying used.

-Advanced safety features and driver assistance technologies have made great strides in the last several years, and now you can get safety tech, such as autonomous emergency braking, adaptive cruise control, blind spot monitoring, and lane departure warning.
+Advanced safety features and driver assistance technologies have made great strides in the last several years, and now you can get safety techs, such as autonomous emergency braking, adaptive cruise control, blind-spot monitoring, and lane departure warning.